Beto874874/Beto874874/README.md

 ## About Me

-I am a **Systems Engineering** student with experience building full-stack applications and distributed database systems.
-I enjoy writing clean code, thinking about scalable architectures, and learning something new with every project.

-Student of Systems Engineering — 5th semester &nbsp;&nbsp;|&nbsp;&nbsp;
-Passionate about software design and databases &nbsp;&nbsp;|&nbsp;&nbsp;
-Always learning something new &nbsp;&nbsp;|&nbsp;&nbsp;
-Colombia
+Hi, I'm Juan Alberto.
+I like developing software, and I love facing new challenges and solving them by bringing creativity into my code.
+I also enjoy exploring and learning about new tools that are disrupting the industry.
+I specialize in web development and building robust, scalable backend architectures and databases.

 </div>